TheJacksonLaboratory/microbiome-workshop-2019/_posts/2018-11-15-Analysing-16S-data-part-1.markdown

 > Have a look at the files created by FLASh, in particular the file out.extendedFrags.fastq<br>
 > Are all sequences the same length?
+> How many sequences were successfully assembled and how many failed to assemble?

 For information on options for running FLASh and the files it creates visit the [website][flash-website], or access the help documentation on the command line.